 3. Location independence

 Freelance digital marketers usually work remotely.
-This means you can work from anywhere, as long as you have a computer and reliable internet connection.
+This means you can work from anywhere as long as you have a computer and a reliable internet connection.
 This career is compatible with the digital nomad lifestyle.
-You can combine it with your love of traveling.
-Or if you prefer to work from home, no commutes to and from work.
+You can combine it with your love of traveling, or if you prefer to work from home, no commutes to and from work.

 4. Lower costs of earning money